sozukiichiro200121/sozukiichiro200121/README.md

 - 🌱 I’m currently learning speaking Japanese.
 - 💞️ I’m looking to collaborate on many of you.
 - 📫 How to reach me : just comments me here
+- also please help me succeed in this please

 <!---
 sozukiichiro200121/sozukiichiro200121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.